 My dear "haunting" fellows, what a shock!
 Mother is here and has always been!
 Yes, a picture of Mother on the mantelpiece.
 Look closely and the doubt is not possible.
 Who else would be on the mantelpiece?

-Since she did not get her sister's approval to borrow the car, Eleanor was forced... to take it without any permission.
-The car is half Eleanor's, but the mean Carrie considers it is her own property.
+Since she didn't not get her sister's approval to borrow the car, Eleanor was forced... to take it without any permission.
+The car is half Eleanor's, but the mean Carrie considers it is her sole property.
 So Eleanor had to wake up really early to take it.
 It is only 6:40 in the morning when Eleanor picks it up at the garage...

 Eleanor's suitcase is on the back seat, and as she breaks to read the signs and the letter, the suitcase falls...

 I have mirrored and magnified the original image to allow you to read the stickers.

 After years of hesitation, I have finally been confirmed by several US-based friends that they were genuine 1962 Massachusetts stickers.
 The sticker on the windshield was used in combination to the license plate, in order to prove that the car was dully authorized on the road in 1962.
 This is because the new plates were issued every other year and not every year.

 It makes sense: although shot in the UK, the action supposedly takes place in the USA, and starts in Boston, Massachusetts.

 A fan kindly confirmed that this was indeed a 1962-area US Massachusetts licence plate.
 Mystery solved!

 The licence plate of Eleanor's small car reads "F3251".
 Does it mean anything special?